 How to Grow Pea ‘Wando’ Plants

-Wando garden pea plants are high yielding, producing an abundance of short, dark green shelling pods with 7 to 8 peas inside.
+Wando garden pea plants are high yielding, producing an abundance of short, dark green shelling pods with seven to eight peas inside.
 Though not as sweet as some other varieties, the peas are very tasty fresh and also good for freezing.

 Time to maturity is 70 days.
 Sow peas directly in the ground in the spring (before or after the last frost) for a spring to summer harvest.
 Sow again in midsummer for an autumn or winter crop.